Sam-Walters93/just-tech-blog/README.md

   Update the above with your personal information and you are set to go.

   ## Usage
+  To use the application, sign into your MySQL shell using the command `mysql -u root -p`; from that shell run `source db/schema.sql`.
+E Exit the SQL shell.
+From here you are good to go, enter `npm start` and the datbase will be live.

   ## Contribution
   Feel free to use, copy, and contribute as you see fit.